 What are code components

-You add code components by including them in a solution and then import it into Common Data Service.
-Once the components are in Common Data Service, system administrators and system customizers can configure fields, subgrids, views, and dashboard subgrids to use in place of default components.
+Code components can be including into a solution and then imported into Microsoft Dataverse environment.
+Once the solution containing code components is imported, system administrators and system customizers can configure columns, subgrids, views, and dashboard subgrids to use in place of default components.
 You can add these code components to both model-driven and canvas apps.

 Manifest is the metadata file that defines a component.
 It is an XML document that describes: